Health Insurance Plan Comparison Calculator

 Plan 3 (Optional)

 Tip: enter prescription copays in a format like 15/40/60.
-The current calculator uses the first value as the estimate for recurring prescription cost.
+The current calculator uses the first value as the estimate for recurring prescription cost, so this field is best for quick comparisons rather than full drug-tier modeling.